Mark Zuckerberg Sells 77,300 Shares of Facebook, Inc. (NASDAQ:FB) Stock

 - On Wednesday, July 21st, Mark Zuckerberg sold 77,300 shares of Facebook stock.
 The shares were sold at an average price of $344.16, for a total value of $26,603,568.00.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Bessemer Securities LLC lifted its stake in shares of Facebook by 30.4% in the 1st quarter.
-Bessemer Securities LLC now owns 12,916 shares of the social networking company’s stock worth $3,804,000 after acquiring an additional 3,010 shares during the period.
-One Capital Management LLC grew its holdings in Facebook by 4.2% during the first quarter.
-One Capital Management LLC now owns 27,200 shares of the social networking company’s stock valued at $8,011,000 after purchasing an additional 1,089 shares during the last quarter.
-Shaker Investments LLC OH raised its holdings in Facebook by 70.3% in the 1st quarter.
-Shaker Investments LLC OH now owns 11,186 shares of the social networking company’s stock worth $3,295,000 after acquiring an additional 4,616 shares during the period.
-X Square Capital LLC lifted its position in shares of Facebook by 3.9% during the 1st quarter.
-X Square Capital LLC now owns 16,810 shares of the social networking company’s stock worth $4,951,000 after purchasing an additional 634 shares during the last quarter.
-Finally, Signaturefd LLC boosted its position in shares of Facebook by 10.7% in the first quarter.
-Signaturefd LLC now owns 34,379 shares of the social networking company’s stock valued at $10,126,000 after acquiring an additional 3,322 shares during the period.
-Hedge funds and other institutional investors own 65.41% of the company’s stock.
+FB has been the topic of several analyst reports.
+Truist increased their target price on shares of Facebook from $400.00 to $425.00 and gave the stock a “buy” rating in a report on Thursday, July 29th.
+BMO Capital Markets raised their target price on shares of Facebook from $375.00 to $420.00 and gave the stock an “outperform” rating in a report on Thursday, April 29th.
+Raymond James upped their price target on shares of Facebook from $415.00 to $450.00 and gave the company a “strong-buy” rating in a report on Thursday, July 29th.
+JMP Securities raised their price objective on shares of Facebook from $395.00 to $425.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
+Finally, Wedbush reaffirmed a “neutral” rating and issued a $355.00 target price on shares of Facebook in a research note on Thursday, July 29th.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have given a buy rating and one has assigned a strong buy rating to the stock.
+The company presently has a consensus rating of “Buy” and an average target price of $400.85.

-A number of research firms have recently weighed in on FB.
-Barclays lifted their price target on shares of Facebook from $350.00 to $410.00 and gave the company an “overweight” rating in a research report on Thursday, April 29th.
-MKM Partners upped their price target on shares of Facebook from $340.00 to $380.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
-Robert W. Baird upped their price target on shares of Facebook from $340.00 to $390.00 and gave the company an “outperform” rating in a research report on Thursday, July 29th.
-Credit Suisse Group lifted their price objective on shares of Facebook from $480.00 to $500.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.
-Finally, Canaccord Genuity upped their price target on Facebook from $380.00 to $420.00 and gave the stock a “buy” rating in a research note on Thursday, July 29th.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have given a buy rating and one has issued a strong buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $400.85.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+RBA Wealth Management LLC acquired a new stake in Facebook during the first quarter valued at $25,000.
+Baldrige Asset Management LLC purchased a new position in shares of Facebook during the 2nd quarter worth $31,000.
+TFO TDC LLC acquired a new position in shares of Facebook in the 1st quarter valued at approximately $29,000.
+Baron Financial Group LLC raised its stake in Facebook by 71.4% during the 1st quarter.
+Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after acquiring an additional 50 shares in the last quarter.
+Finally, Paragon Wealth Strategies LLC acquired a new stake in shares of Facebook during the second quarter valued at approximately $46,000.
+60.70% of the stock is currently owned by hedge funds and other institutional investors.

 Facebook Company Profile